 Primaries in Culture

 In cultures where certain birds are honored or otherwise spiritually significant, primary feathers may hold sacred value because of their size and distinction.
-Many Native American cultures use the primary feathers of eagles, hawks, owls, and other raptors for ceremonial dress or adornments.
+Many Indigenous cultures use the primary feathers of eagles, hawks, owls, and other raptors for ceremonial dress or adornments.
 In some African cultures or pagan-like beliefs, primary feathers may be used as part of rituals for potions or spell-casting.

 Primary feathers are also known as primary, pennaceous feather, primary remiges (plural), primary quill, primaries (plural).